shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 ## References

-[^1]: Morrow, K. (2021, March 11), *"Resorts vs Hotels: The Differences And Best Option For Your Next Getaway"*.
+[^1]: Morrow, K. (2021, March 11). *"Resorts vs Hotels: The Differences And Best Option For Your Next Getaway"*.
 Beaches. https://www.beaches.com/blog/resorts-vs-hotels/

+[^2]: May, K. (2015, December 31). *"One in five hotel bookings on the web are cancelled"*.
+Phocuswire. https://www.phocuswire.com/One-in-five-hotel-bookings-on-the-web-are-cancelled

+[^3]: Verot, B. (2023, August 18). *"Everything you Need to Know About Hotel Cancellations"*.
+Hotelminder. https://www.hotelminder.com/everything-you-need-to-know-about-hotel-cancellations